List of Merlin characters: Morgana Pendragon

 The following morning, Arthur and his knights lead a rebellion to win back Camelot from Morgana.
 Morgana finally comes face-to-face with Arthur in the throne room, where the two exchange words of bitterness.
 Morgana prepares to use her magic to kill Arthur once-and-for all, but she soon realizes that her powers are gone, unbeknownst to her, Merlin sneaked into the castle and placed an enchanted doll under Morgana's bed to drain her off her magic well she slept.
-In the ensuing battle, Helios attempts to protect Morgana as she attempts to make her escape, killing many Knights of Camelot in the process.
+In the ensuing battle, Helios attempts to protect Morgana as she attempts to make her escape, killing many Knights of Camelot in the process, but was still fatally wounded by one of Arthur's knights, despite her exceptional skills as a swordswoman.

 Morgana faces Gwen once more, as the two battle.
-Just as Morgana is about to kill Gwen, Merlin uses his magic to cause the ceiling to collapse, blasting Morgana unconscious.
+Just as Morgana is about to kill Gwen, but Merlin uses his magic to cause the ceiling to collapse, blasting Morgana unconscious.
 Arhur's ally, Isolde manages to kill Helios, but she fatally wound in the process and the Southrons are defeated as he wins back Camelot.
 As life returns to normal in the citadel, Arthur finally marries Gwen and crowns her Queen of Camelot.
 Morgana, it transpires, has been mortally wounded in the battle and escapes the castle.
 She stumbles through a forest and falls unconscious.
-Seemingly at her end, but Morgana greets death, the dragon Aithusa arrives and breaths back life into Morgana.
+Seemingly at her end, but Morgana greets death, the dragon Aithusa arrives and breaths back life, into Morgana.
 Morgana watches on in awe as Aithusa flies away.

-Sometime later well Camelot flourishes in peace, Morgana and Aithusa are imprisoned by the Sarrum, a warlord who is dedicated to wiping out magic.
+Sometime later well Camelot flourishes in peace, Morgana and Aithusa are imprisoned by the Sarrum, a warlord, who is dedicated to wiping out magic.
 After two years in captivity, Morgana begins to lose her mind and she becomes mentally unstable as does a crippled Aithusa.
-Somehow, the two manage to escape, and a now mentally unstable Morgana is now more than ever dedicated to destroy the Pendragons and Camelot.
-Now the most powerful dark sorceress in Albion, Morgana joins forces with the powerful druid, Ruadan as they search for the key to Arthur's bane in the fortress of Ismere.
+Somehow, the two manage to escape and the now mentally unstable Morgana is now more than ever dedicated to destroy the Pendragons and Camelot.
+Now the most powerful dark sorceress in Albion, Morgana joins forces with the powerful druid, named Ruadan as they search for the key to Arthur's bane in the fortress of Ismere.
 Morgana has also abducted many of Arthur's knights and is using them as slaves to help her in her plans.
 Saxons, Morgana's men are in charge of bringing the sorceress slaves; when they return to Ismere to pass Morgana slaves, she is shocked to see Mordred with the Saxons.
 Morgana and Mordred reunite; during a dinner, Morgana flies into a rage when Mordred reveals they had Arthur in their grasp.
 When Arthur and Merlin infiltrate the fortress in hopes of freeing their men, Morgana attacks them and almost kills Arthur.
 But she is then betrayed by Mordred who strikes her down with a sword as he realizes that Morgana has turned evil beyond redemption and finds peace in Arthur's goodness.